FinanceFluency

-How ownership percentage changes the accounting treatment — and why it matters for EV and valuation multiples.
+How ownership percentage changes the accounting treatment — and why it matters for Enterprise Value and valuation multiples.

 The ownership spectrum